Baking Soda

 Application How It Helps Tips

 Odor Neutralization Baking soda adsorbs smells; vinegar masks them temporarily.
-Day to day, Place a bowl of baking soda in a musty room, sprinkle vinegar over it for a quick “reset.
-Worth adding:
+Here's the thing — Place a bowl of baking soda in a musty room, sprinkle vinegar over it for a quick “reset.
+This leads to ”

 pray for a “clean” kitchen The sodium acetate residue is harmless, but a quick rinse keeps surfaces shiny.
 After the fizz, wipe down with a damp cloth.